Yelp/elastalert/docs/source/elastalert.rst

 files in this folder that end in .yaml.
 If the contents of this folder change, ElastAlert will load, reload or remove rules based on their respective config files.

+``scan_subdirectories``: If true, ElastAlert will recursively scan ``rules_folder`` for yaml files to load as rules.
+If false, only the files in that directory will be loaded.
+This defaults to false.

 ``run_every``: How often ElastAlert should query Elasticsearch.
 ElastAlert will remember the last time it ran the query for a given rule, and periodically query from that time until the present.
 The format of this field is a nested unit of time, such as ``minutes: 5``.
 This is how time is defined in every ElastAlert